MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/03-composed-model.md

 Now that the composed model is complete, let's test it with an example form:

-1. In the Azure AI Document Intelligence Studio, select **TaxFormsModel**, and then select **Test**.
+1. In the Azure AI Document Intelligence Studio, select the **Test** page, select the  **TaxFormsModel** from the dropdown.
-1. Select **+ Add** and then browse to the location where you cloned the repository.
+1. Select **Browse for files** and then browse to the location where you cloned the repository.
 1. Select **03-composed-model/trainingdata/TestDoc/f1040_7.pdf**, and then select **Open**.
-1. Select **Analyze**.
+1. Select **Run analyze**.
 Azure AI Document Intelligence analyses the form by using the composed model.
 1. The document you analyzed is an example of the 1040 tax form.
 Check the **DocType** property to see if the correct custom model has been used.
 Also check the **FirstName**, **LastName**, **City**, and **State** values identified by the model.

 ## Clean up resources